Ruthless Svitolina reaches Rome final

-Defending champion Elina Svitolina reached the Internazionali d'Italia final after a commanding straight-sets victory over Anett Kontaveit.

-The world number four dispatched the unseeded Kontaveit 6-4 6-3 in Saturday's first semi to keep the defence of her title alive.
+The world No.4 dispatched the unseeded Kontaveit 6-4 6-3 in Sunday's (AEST) first semi-final to keep the defence of her title alive.

 Svitolina beat Angelique Kerber 6-4 6-4 in the last eight and was similarly ruthless against Kontaveit, who so impressively knocked out Australian Open champion Caroline Wozniacki in the previous round.